alimoameri/subtitle-translator/README.md

-# SRT Translator Using LLMs
+# Subtitle Translator Using LLMs

-This tool leverages large language models (LLMs) to translate SRT (SubRip Subtitle) files automatically.
-It handles the translation process by reading the subtitles, performing translation in batches, and then outputting a new SRT file that maintains the original formatting and timing.
-The system is optimized for English to Persian translation.
+This tool leverages large language models (LLMs) to translate subtitle files of any format (SRT, ASS, etc) files automatically.
+It handles the translation process by reading the subtitles, performing translation in batches, and then outputting a new file that maintains the original formatting and timing.

 ## Features